 Lessons from students with autism and ADHD could help literacy programs end standard lessons and testing to improve learning for all cognitive types.

-Learning development requires sensitivity.
+Creative Class?
+Education requires sensitivity.
 Working alongside students with autism and ADHD can be rewarding.
 They open paths to patience and tolerance.
 Their opinions and behaviors deserve acknowledgment.

+Net Worth?
 Patterns guide learning.
 Autism has shown educators and parents a link between rhythm, rhyme and the development of analytic and memory skills.
 Autism reveals patterns and metrics for others to hear or see.

+Master Class?
 Sounds unnoticed by others may be disruptive for autistic individuals.
 Class bells and school announcements may unnerve sensitive students.
 Awareness is needed.
 Differences must be accepted and respected.

 Autism is a different way of thinking.
 It tends to focus thought, intensify emotions and cloud communication.
 Students with autism and ADHD are challenging Common Core state-led goals for math and language literacy.